Not all insulation materials are the same, and they are not always interchangeable

 Notes: EPS is the only commercially available foam insulation panel that is at all vapour permeable, which can be an advantage in some applications, as can those that are vapour impermeable.

 The common blowing agent for EPS is pentane gas, which is ozone safe but has a global warming potential (GWP) 7 times greater than carbon dioxide.
-This is significantly lower than other types of foam, so we recommend it as the preferred choice of foam whenever possible.
+This is significantly lower than other types of foam, so we recommend it as the preferred choice of foam whenever foam insulation is the best option possible for the application.

 Extruded Polystyrene Foam (XPS)